Skip to main content

 ) as m:

-config = m.get_config(source='running')
+config = m.get_config(source="running")

 print(config.data_xml)

-# Apply configuration
+# Apply a configuration change with candidate + commit

-config_template = """
+new_config = """

 <config>